 Joining FPRA is a smart move for students who are interested in gaining real world experience!
 Student memberships are available for any full-time student enrolled at an accredited university, and they run from September 1 to August 31 annually.
 There are many advantages to joining FPRA as a student member, including:

-Students have access to the Association’s Membership Directory and can attend professional workshops and seminars at any of the 15 professional FPRA chapters.
+Students have access to the Association’s Membership Directory and can attend professional workshops and seminars at any of the 16 professional FPRA chapters across the state.
 Students are just a click or phone call away from mentors, internships and first-time job opportunities.

 FPRA’s Annual Conference features a student track specially designed for its student members.
 Students can network with professionals from various industries and compete in the student division of the Golden Image Awards.
 FPRA also offers a student field trip.